opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/02_looking_up_a_dataset/visualizing_data.rst

 It displays a table containing all available fields from the dataset.

-- In the header, the bold labels are the labels of the fields.
+- In the header, the bold labels are the field names.
 - In the table, each row represents a record.
 Each record contains several values.

 .. admonition:: Note
    :class: note

-   Hover the field labels to display the description of the field.
+   Hover the field names to display the description of the field.

 The Table visualization can be available for any dataset, no matter what can of data it contains.